ImLunaHey/serve-static-bun/README.md

 ##### `handleErrors`

 If set to `false`, in the case of a 403 or 404 response, the unmodified context will be returned to Bao.js.
+This allows you to handle the error yourself.
+If set to `true`, the error response will be sent to the client, without continuing the middleware chain.
-Defaults to `true`.
+Defaults to `false`.

 ## Examples